 Google My Business gives you tools that can help your business succeed, but sometimes running a business doesn’t leave you enough time to establish and maintain a successful business listing.
 If you need a helping hand or want some expert advice, you may choose to work with a third party.
 There are many third parties to choose from, ranging from large companies that manage hundreds of customers to individual web consultants.

-Although Google My Business is a free tool, third parties often charge a fee to manage your listing.
+Although Google My Business is a tool that can be used at no charge, third parties often charge a fee to manage your listing.
 They can provide valuable services like keeping your listing up-to-date, providing you with customer insights, answering your questions, and responding to reviews.
 It’s important to understand the benefits that you may be get from a third party so that you can evaluate whether or not you’re getting the best return on your investment.

 Here are five best practices for selecting and working with a third party: